Emmotes/ic_spoilers/docs/dhadius.md

     "id": 1882,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of Skill Empowerment is increased by $(not_buffed amount)% for each Champion in the formation with a Magic base attack, stacking multiplicatively."
+        "desc": "The effect of Skill Empowerment is increased by $(amount)% for each Champion in the formation with a Magic base attack, stacking multiplicatively."
     },
     "effect_keys": [
         {